yongmenglee/yongmenglee.github.io/_posts/2020-07-25-polynomial-eqn-raised-to-the-power-of-a-polynomial-eqn.md

 ## References

 1. Fast and Easy Maths!
 "99% fail to answer this question asked in an entrance exam!
 See if you can!" *YouTube*, Jul.
 20, 2020 \[Video file\] Available: https://www.youtube.com/watch?v=tY549tYv3yI \[Accessed: Jul.
 25, 2020\].
-2. T. (https://math.stackexchange.com/users/271938/tusky), "Solution to the equation of a polynomial raised to the power of a polynomial," *Mathematics Stack Exchange* \[Online\].
+2. T. (https://math.stackexchange.com/users/271938/tusky), "Solution to the equation of a polynomial raised to the power of a polynomial," *Mathematics Stack Exchange*. \[Online\].
 Available: https://math.stackexchange.com/q/2943102 \[Accessed: Jul.
 25, 2020\].